ipeaGIT/censobr/README.md

 ## Basic usage

-The package currently includes 5 main functions to download Census microdata:
+The package currently includes 6 main functions to download census data:

 1. `read_population()`
 2. `read_households()`
 3. `read_mortality()`
 4. `read_families()`
 5. `read_emigration()`
+6. `read_tracts()`

+**censobr** also includes a few support functions to help users navigate the documentation Brazilian censuses, providing convenient information on data variables and methodology.:

+7. `data_dictionary()`
+8. `questionnaire()`
+9. `interview_manual()`

+Finally, the package includs a function to help users to manage the data chached locally.

+10. `censobr_cache()`

-The syntax of all **censobr** functions operate on the same logic so it becomes intuitive to download any data set using a single line of code.
+The syntax of all **censobr** functions to read data operate on the same logic so it becomes intuitive to download any data set using a single line of code.
 Like this:

 ```
 read_households(